 What are ear mites?

-The ear mite Otodectes cynotis is a surface mite that lives on cats, dogs, rabbits, and ferrets.
+The ear mite, Otodectes cynotis, is a surface mite that lives on cats, dogs, rabbits, and ferrets.
 It is usually found in the ear canal but it can also live on the skin surface.
-The entire ear mite life cycle takes place on animals.
 Ear mites are highly contagious, and animals become infested by direct contact with another infested animal.
 The mite is barely visible to the naked eye and may be seen as a white speck moving against a dark background.

 What is the life cycle of the ear mite?